 Events in SCCD are strings.
 They are accompanied by a number of parameter values: the sender is obliged to send the correct number of values, and the receiver declares the parameters when catching the event.
-Each parameter has a name, that can be used as a local variable in the action associated with the transition that catches the event.
+Each parameter has a name, that can be used as a local variable in the action and constraint associated with the transition that catches the event.

-With the addition of a public input/output interface using ports, as well as classes and associations, comes the need for scoping events.
+With the addition of a public input/output interface using ports, as well as classes and associations, comes the need for event scoping.
 In traditional SCXML models, an event is sensed by the Statecharts model that generated it.
 SCCD adds the ability to transmit events to class instances and to output ports.
 In particular, the raise tag was extended with a scope attribute, that can take on the following values:

-- local: The event will only be visible for the sending instance. - broad: The event is broadcast to all instances. - output: The event is sent to an output port and is only valid in combination with the output attribute, which specifies the name of the output port. - narrow: The event is narrow-cast to specific instances only, and is only valid in combination with the target attribute, which specifies the instance to send the event to.
+- local: The event is only visible for the sending instance (the default behaviour of SCXML). - broad: The event is broadcast to all instances. - output: The event is sent to an output port and is only valid in combination with the port attribute, which specifies the name of the output port. - narrow: The event is narrow-cast to specific instances only, and is only valid in combination with the target attribute, which specifies the instance to send the event to.
 For example, an instance of the 'Window' class can narrow-cast an event by sending the event to a specific instance of the 'Ball' class, identified by a unique link identifier. - cd: The event is processed by the object manager.
 See the next section for more details.

 Listing 4.
-An example transition that narrow-casts an event. <transition event="left-click" port="button_input" target="."></transition> <raise <="" event="button_pressed" scope="narrow" target="parent" td=""></raise> "> <parameter expr="self.event_name"></parameter> notifying its parent that it was clicked.
+An example transition that narrow-casts an event. <transition event="left-click" port="button_input" target="."></transition> <raise event="button_press" parent''="" scope="narrow" target=""></raise> <param expr="self.event_name"/>

 Listing 4 presents a transition modelled on the 'Button' class.
 It reacts to the user left-clicking the button (represented by an event sent on the button_input port).
-The button reacts by
+The button reacts by notifying its parent that it was clicked.